MySecret Blowfish Encryption Utility

 Download

-The MySecret.exe file version 3.1.0.3 was recompiled and signed on 2 July 2018 (using our signing certificate issued to "D.I.
+The MySecret.exe file version 3.2.0.0 was recompiled and signed on 8 February 2026 (using our signing certificate issued to "D.I.
 MANAGEMENT SERVICES PTY LIMITED").
+This compilation includes executables compiled for both Win32 and X64 platforms.
+(The 32-bit compilation should work on most Windows computers; the 64-bit version is there if you need it.)

 Terms and Conditions